Undergraduate Writing FAQ

 Creative Writing is a declared major.
 As of 2020, you no longer need approval to declare the major.
 Students can declare their major through the major declaration form during the major declaration period, usually in March.

 With the exception of application-only workshops (any workshop that is not Beginning), all registration is done through the university registration system.
 Continue to look for openings online until the semester begins.
-Once classes commence, the Program Assistant, Dorla McIntosh, will leave the rosters open for two weeks to allow for add/drops.
 If you see an online opening at any time, contact the instructor immediately for a syllabus and any missed work.
 There’s a great deal of shuffling during the first two weeks of the semester; typically, students do end up with at least one of the classes they wanted to take, even if they start off on the waitlist.
 The most important thing is to let the instructor know of your interest and show up to the first weeks of class.

 Every class in the Creative Writing Program is open to non-majors, though most workshops that are not in the Beginner Level are application-only, and preference is sometimes granted to majors.